Transcendent-Tapir/Distorted-Domains/setting.md

 ### [Gastropolis](https://pennylescroche.github.io/Distorted-Domains/setting/gastropolis)

-A civilization living on the shell of a snail dragon traversing the cosmos
+A dieselpunk city on the shell of a snail dragon traversing the cosmos

 ### [The wild remains](https://pennylescroche.github.io/Distorted-Domains/setting/wild-remains)